lago-project/lago/README.md

 ## Running the testing framework

+**This tests require that you have at least 36GB of free space under the /var/lib/lago directory and an extra 200MB wherever you are running them**

 As an example, we will use the basic suite of the ovirt tests, so we have to download them, you can run the following to get a copy of the repository: